qlik-oss/core-file-connectivity-service/docs/strategies.md

 # Strategies

-All examples are preconfigured to use an existing OAuth 2.0 application with its own clientId and clientSecret.
+All examples are preconfigured to use an existing [OAuth 2.0](https://oauth.net/2/) application with its own clientId and clientSecret.

 ## Dropbox

-Fetch data files from Dropbox is supported using OAuth 2.0 authentication flow.
+Fetching data files from Dropbox is supported using OAuth 2.0 authentication flow.
 The only requirement is that the file path is specified relative to the root of the Dropbox.

 #### Run example:

-- Move files in [data/](/data) to the root of your Dropbox (https://www.dropbox.com/home)
+- Move files in [data/](/data) to the root of your [Dropbox](https://www.dropbox.com/home)
 - Start QIX Engine
 - Run: node examples/dropbox.js
 - Follow the instructions in the console